 Climate Change Threatens Alaska Census Count

 Rising temperatures are forcing some Alaska Native villages to consider relocating to higher ground.
-Climate change is also complicating an accurate count for the 2020 Census more complicated.
+Climate change is also complicating an accurate count for the 2020 census more complicated.

 MICHEL MARTIN, HOST: